Monarch2018/ev_prediction/md-example.md

 What if I just paste the HTML for a plotly plot?

-I'm going to do it with a line of markdown that looks like this:
+We can do it with a line of markdown that looks like this:
 ```
 {% include jupyter-basic_bar.html %}
 ```